moorepants/eme185/content/pages/resources.rst

 You may need to purchase parts and materials for your project with funds that are provided by (or by proxy through) the MAE department.
 Please review the `MAE Purchasing Guidelines`_ to learn how to do this.
+Take special note that you will need an online purchasing system (OPS) account (more information on the page).
+Do this well in advance of needing to submit an order request.

+For some general advice on finding parts and materials, there is a `Purchasing Tips`_ page.

 .. _MAE Purchasing Guidelines: {filename}/pages/purchasing.rst
+.. _Purchasing Tips: {filename}/pages/purchasing-tips.rst

 Project Storage
 ===============